-Law School students are offered the opportunity to take the final examination on their laptop computers.
+John Marshall Law School students are offered the opportunity to take the final examination on their laptop computers.
 Taking an exam on a laptop computer is a privilege, not a right.
-Students who do not comply with these rules will be required to hand write the exam.
-To preserve the integrity of the examination process, the Law School has secured Extegrity's Exam Software (together with any other exam software licensed by the Law School - "Exam Software") which blocks the use of all other computer applications while the user is taking an examination.
-To use this examination process, students must follow the policies and procedures set forth below:
+Students who do not comply with these rules will be required to handwrite the exam.
+To preserve the integrity of the examination process, the Law School has secured the software ExamSoft (SofTest), which blocks the use of all other computer applications while the user is taking an examination.
+To use this software, students must follow the policies and procedures set forth below:

-a.
-Students must provide their own laptop computers.
-The laptop must have a Microsoft Windows operating system (Windows 98, ME, 2000, or XP).
-For Windows 2000 and XP, the student must have administrative rights to the computer.
-The computer must have a wireless card which meets the Law
+(a) Students must provide their own laptop computers.
+The laptop must have a Microsoft Windows operating system (Windows 7 or higher), or a Macintosh operating system (Mac OS 10.6 or higher).
+For the Windows operating systems, the student must have administrative rights to the computer.
+Additional specifics